-See the full interview below:
+Check out the interview translated below:

-Peter Sullivan: Initially the concept was much broader.
-After researching a great number of boogeymen and folktales from various cultures, I’d hit upon the Sandman.
-While traditionally benevolent, there was something very off-putting about a stranger who comes into your room at night and controls your dreams.
-But rather than go in a general Freddy Krueger-type direction with that, terrorizing an entire town or group of kids, which was the original idea, I thought it would be stronger to keep it contained to one character, Madison (Shae Smolik), and explore how she deals with it.
+Peter Sullivan: Initially, the concept was much broader.
+After researching a large number of boogeymen and folktales from different cultures, I found Sandman.
+Although traditionally benevolent, there was something very unpleasant about a stranger who comes into your room at night and controls your dreams.
+But instead of making a general direction in the style Freddy Krueger, terrorizing an entire city or a group of children, which was the original idea, I thought it would be stronger to keep it contained in a character, Madison (Shae Smolik), and explore how she handles it.

 The unconventional family dynamics you see in the film have also evolved in several drafts.
 The character of Claire (Haylie Duff), the mother figure, went from being a suburban mother to being someone who absolutely shouldn't care for a child, especially not one who comes with the monstrous baggage like Madison.
 For me, it made the story, and its arc, much more interesting.
 In my opinion, this additional complication makes things more rewarding for the audience.